olzhdev/StretchyHeader/README.md

 ## How to use

 All required configurations are setted.
 All you need to do is layout your elements in setContentViewConstraints() function.
+And don't forget change imageView.image = UIImage(named: "cat") to your image.

 ```swift
 private func setContentViewConstraints() {